grafana/crocochrome/doc/chromium-sandbox.md

 * Kubernetes `securityContext.seccompProfile.Unconfined`: TBD
   * Should unblock the user namespaces route provided the host kernel supports them.
-  * Should ublock the setuid helper route regardless.
+  * Should unblock the setuid helper route regardless.

 Relaxing the containerization settings is, however, a security tradeoff.